awsdocs/aws-kms-developer-guide/doc_source/key-policies.md

 + [Default key policy](#key-policy-default)
 + [Example key policy](#key-policy-example)

+For help writing and formatting a JSON policy document, see the [IAM JSON Policy Reference](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies.html) in the *IAM User Guide*\.

 ## Overview of key policies<a name="key-policy-overview"></a>

 A key policy is a document that uses [JSON \(JavaScript Object Notation\)](http://json.org/) to specify permissions\.
 You can work with these JSON documents directly, or you can use the AWS Management Console to work with them using a graphical interface called the *default view*\.

 For more information about the console's default view for key policies, see [Default key policy](#key-policy-default) and [Changing a key policy](key-policy-modifying.md)\.
+For help writing and formatting a JSON policy document, see the [IAM JSON Policy Reference](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies.html) in the *IAM User Guide*\.

 A key policy document cannot exceed 32 KB \(32,768 bytes\)\.
-Key policy documents use the same JSON syntax as other permissions policies in AWS and have the following basic structure:
+Key policy documents use the same JSON syntax as other policy documents in AWS and have the following basic structure:

 ```
 {